 Bill that would ban local laws on zoos and pet stores advances in Iowa Senate

-After years of litigation, the legal fight over the court-ordered shutdown of an eastern Iowa zoo appears to be at an end, but questions remain over Iowa’s enforcement of animal-protection laws.
+After years of litigation, the legal fight over the court-ordered shutdown of an eastern Iowa zoo continues.
 (Photo from Iowa District Court exhibits)

 Legislation that would prohibit cities and counties from restricting the operation of zoos, pet stores and other businesses that involve animals advanced in the Iowa Senate on Tuesday.